Ballinger’s Partnership with the Community Design Collaborative Recognized by Philadelphia Business Journal

 In recognition of our sustained investment in the work of the Community Design Collaborative, Ballinger was selected as one of Philadelphia’s Faces of Philanthropy by the Philadelphia Business Journal.
-Principal Eric Swanson, AIA accepted the award on behalf of Ballinger at an event on April 6 at the Ballroom at the Ben.
+Senior Principal Eric Swanson, AIA accepted the award on behalf of Ballinger at an event on April 6 at the Ballroom at the Ben.

 The Community Design Collaborative provides pro bono preliminary design services to nonprofit organizations in greater Philadelphia.
 Over 80 Ballinger employees have volunteered with the Collaborative over the years, and 14 employees are currently working on three projects.
 Ballinger Designer Bonnie Netel, who leads one of the projects said, “It’s been great to watch Ballinger’s participation gain momentum.
 Our work with the Collaborative is supported internally, and it’s horizontal; employees at every level contribute.
 Now that we have three ongoing Collaborative projects, we have the opportunity to exchange ideas between groups and create buzz around the office.”